Routing brain traffic through the von Neumann bottleneck: Efficient cache usage in spiking neural network simulation code on general purpose computers: Funding

 \section{Funding}

-Partly supported by the European Union's Horizon 2020 (H2020) funding framework under grant no. 785907 (Human Brain Project, HBP SGA2), no. 945539 (HBP SGA3), and no. 754304 (DEEP-EST), as well as the Helmholtz Association Initiative and Networking Fund project no. SO-092 (Advanced Computing Architectures, ACA).
+Partly supported by the European Union's Horizon 2020 (H2020) funding framework under grant no. 785907 (Human Brain Project, HBP SGA2), no. 945539 (HBP SGA3), and no. 754304 (DEEP-EST), as well as the Helmholtz Association Initiative and Networking Fund project no. SO-092 (Advanced Computing Architectures, ACA), as well as the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 368482240/GRK2416.
 Use of the JURECA supercomputer in J\"ulich was made possible through VSR computation time grant JINB33.
 This research used resources of K computer at the RIKEN Center for Computational Science (R-CCS).
 Supported by the project Exploratory Challenge on Post-K Computer (Understanding the neural mechanisms of thoughts and its applications to AI) of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).